xiulinyang/xiulinyang.github.io/_pages/about.md

 When I'm not in front of the screen, you can find me bouldering/wall-climbing, reading (I'm a big fan of science fictions!), or swimming.

 # 🔥 News
+- **04-2026** Our paper on function words as statistical cues is accepted to ACL 2026!

 - **11-2025** Gave a talk on Poverty of the Stimulus at TinLab, Boston University! 🗣️

 - **11-2025** Received the Outstanding Reviewer Award for EMNLP 2025! 🥳